amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 The first type is used to evaluate a single field.
 The second type is used to evaluate efficiently (in one call of an evaluator) multiple fields.

+Typically, secondary fields are created by high-level PKs during the setup phase and inserted automaticaly in the list of evaluators.
 The related XML syntax can provide various parameters needed for evaluation as explained in two examples below.
-One can also create a secondary field evaluator using the following parameters
+The developer can create a secondary field evaluator using common parameters as well as custom parameters (see the examples).

 * `"evaluator dependencies`" [Array(string)] provides a list of fields on which this evaluator depends.

 * `"check derivatives`" [bool] allows the develop to check derivatives with finite differences.
+  This is the expensive option involving finite difference approximations and is recommended for code debugging only.
 Default is *false*.

 * `"finite difference epsilon`" [double] defines the finite difference epsilon.
   Default is 1e-10.